Frontier Statistics: Non-Bank New Lending to Irish Enterprises

 Data

-The files below contain the data within the charts above, including historical data.
+The files below contain the underlying data for all charts.

 New Non-Bank Lending to Irish Enterprises Chart 1 | csv 4 KB New Non-Bank Lending to Irish Enterprises Chart 2 | csv 4 KB New Non-Bank Lending to Irish Enterprises Chart 3 | csv 2 KB New Non-Bank Lending to Irish Enterprises Chart 4 | csv 1 KB New Non-Bank Lending to Irish Enterprises Chart 5 | csv 2 KB New Non-Bank Lending to Irish Enterprises Chart 6 | csv 1 KB New Non-Bank Lending to Irish Enterprises Chart 7 | csv 1 KB